Best water tank leakage solution to prevent costly damage

 How to repair a water tank leakage

-These high-performance injections force the waterproofing liquid into even barely visible cracks, sealing the concrete water tank effectively to stop leakage.
+These high-performance injections force the waterproofing liquid into even the barely visible cracks, effectively sealing the concrete water tank to stop leakage.

 These sealants are ideal for flexible joints and prevent leakage in concrete tanks.